paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 We know that black and white cards matter for babies.
 But did you realize the many different ways you can engage baby with them?!

 **Hang black and white cards from your play gym**.
 That’s what I did.
-My baby wasn’t engaging with the items that came with his play gym at first.
+Hayden wasn’t engaging with the items that came with his play gym at first.
 So I added my own.

 I took three [](https://www.amazon.com/gp/product/B08DLR33HG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)black and white cards, punched a hole in each one and attached them to the play gym with a string.
 The cards dangled from the top of the play gym.
 There were images on both sides of the cards, which make them fun to look at -- especially when they moved.

 Eventually, he learned to bat at the cards and loved making them move!

 Other times I attached the cards to the top of the play gym and to the side of it -- taking full use of the play gym structure.
 This also gets him to move his head in different directions.
-My baby loved finding the cards everywhere he looked.
+Hayden loved finding the cards everywhere he looked.

 **Visual tracking is another way to use black and white cards**.